kai4man/Anbernic-H700-RG-xx-StockOS-Modification/Modified_System_Online_Upgrade/README.md

 1. **Running the Updater**:
    - Place the application files in the appropriate directory (typically /mnt/mmc/Roms/APPS/)
-   - The application will automatically detect your hardware model

 2. **Navigation**:
    - Use device buttons to interact with the interface